Brigada Blanca: History

-On June 4th, 1976, the LC23S attacked a police checkpoint in Ciudad Azteca ("Aztec City") neighborhood of Ecatepec de Morelos, a highly populated suburb of Mexico City.
+On June 4, 1976, the LC23S attacked a police checkpoint in Ciudad Azteca ("Aztec City") neighborhood of Ecatepec de Morelos, a highly populated suburb of Mexico City.
 Following this attack, DFS agent Edmundo Arriage López, and officer Miguel Nazar Haro of the Policía Judicial del Distrito Federal ("Federal District Judicial Police"), met with Jesús Miyazawa Álvarez and Jorge Obregón Lima from the Direccíon de Investigaciones Políticas y Sociales de la Secretaría de Gobernación ("Secretary of the Government Directorate for Political and Social Investigations.")
 The president of Mexico, Luis Echeverría, ordered the formation of a "Special Brigade" inside the DFS under the jurisdiction of the Secretariat of the Interior, integrated with 240 agents, offices, and other intelligence elements from state and federal law enforcement groups including the Procuraduria General de la Republica, the Procuraduria del Distrito Federal, Dirección General de Policía, Departamento del Distrito Federal, and the Procuraduría General del Estado de Mexico.
-The brigade operated in the states of Guerrero, Sinaloa, Chihuahua, Nuevo Leon, Jalisco, Puebla, Morelos, the state of Mexico, and Mexico City.
+The brigade operated in the states of Guerrero, Sinaloa, Chihuahua, Nuevo León, Jalisco, Puebla, Morelos, the state of Mexico, and Mexico City.
 It was given the informal name Brigada Blanca by Miguel Nazar, contrasting with the Brigada Roja chapter of the LC23S, the name of the chapter that operated in Mexico Valley.

 The offices of the brigade were located in Circular de Morelia No. 8 in the Colonia Roma neighborhood of Mexico City.
 It acted as a clandestine headquarters for temporary political detentions.
-Given it's secretive operations, the exact operations were unknown, the building's address and phone number were hidden from public lists, and the location was kept out of public documents.
+Given its secretive operations, the exact operations were unknown, the building's address and phone number were hidden from public lists, and the location was kept out of public documents.
 The codeword for the organization used by police forces was the "BB" or "la Brigitte Bardot" named after the prominent 50s and 60s French model Brigitte Bardot.

-The Brigada Blanca disappeared before the dissolution of the DFS and the Direccíon General de Investigaciones Políticas y Sociales on August 27th, 1985 as another paramilitary group, the Grupo Jaguar was assigned to the Divisíon de Investigaciones para le Prevencíon de la Delincuencia under the orders of Arturo Durazo Moreno.
+The Brigada Blanca disappeared before the dissolution of the DFS and the Direccíon General de Investigaciones Políticas y Sociales on August 27, 1985, as another paramilitary group, the Grupo Jaguar was assigned to the Divisíon de Investigaciones para le Prevencíon de la Delincuencia under the orders of Arturo Durazo Moreno.
 Although after the dissolution of the Brigada Blanca there was no investigation into the incidents and excessive brutality committed by the Brigade.

 Brigade operations

-The Brigada Blanca began "Plan of Operations Number One: Tracking" from June 4th, 1976 with the aim to "investigate and locate by any means, the members of the so called Liga Comunista 23 de Septiembre" (LC23S).
+The Brigada Blanca began "Plan of Operations Number One: Tracking" from June 4, 1976, with the aim to "investigate and locate by any means, the members of the so called Liga Comunista 23 de Septiembre" (LC23S).
 Among the members of the newly organized brigade were Fernando Gutiérrez Barrios, Jorge Obregón Lima, Javier García Paniagua, José Salomón Tanús, Francisco Sahagún Baca y Luis de la Barreda Moreno, Jesús Miyazawa Álvarez, Gabriel Sosa Cuevas, among others.
 The arrests were typically arbitrary; for example, a civil servant might have been detained or tortured merely for possessing the LC23S newspaper "Madera."

 The brigade was structured as follows: